Abulero/Dijkstra-Algorithm-Binary-Heap/README.md

 # DijkstraAlgorithmBinaryHeap

-Simple implementation of a Dijkstra algorithm in Python.
+Simple implementation of a Dijkstra algorithm in Python using a Binary Heap as data structure to reduce time complexity.
 Based on: https://www.geeksforgeeks.org/dijkstras-algorithm-for-adjacency-list-representation-greedy-algo-8/

 # Notes